The Utah Deaf History Collection

 Author’s Note

-On October 18, 2012, I had the wonderful opportunity to visit the George Sutherland Archives at Utah Valley University in Orem, Utah, along with Philippe Montalette, the President of the Utah Association of the Deaf, and Marilyn Tiller Call, the Director of the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing.
-It was such a meaningful experience!
-We were incredibly grateful to Catherine McIntyre, the archivist who has since retired, along with her amazing colleagues, Aimee Bastarache and Brent Seavers.
-They were so generous with their time and knowledge, which truly helped us understand the materials we were getting ready to donate.
-It was a memorable day filled with learning and sharing!
+I had the fantastic opportunity to visit the George Sutherland Archives at Utah Valley University in Orem, Utah on October 18, 2012.
+I was accompanied by Philippe Montalette, the President of the Utah Association of the Deaf, and Marilyn Tiller Call, the Director of the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing.
+This experience was incredibly meaningful!

 Following our visit, we donated several historical materials related to the Utah Deaf community to the George Sutherland Archives for digitization, research, and historic preservation.
 We are proud to play a role in digitizing and preserving our shared history!

-We are truly grateful for the Sutherland Archives' care in preserving our Utah Deaf History collection.
+We are truly grateful for the Sutherland Archives' care in preserving our Utah Deaf History Collection.
 Their commitment makes a significant difference in keeping our heritage alive for future generations.
 Thank you so much for everything you do!

 If you have any pictures or materials you'd like to donate, please feel free to reach out to me.
 I would be more than happy to assist you through the process.
 Together, let's ensure that our history remains alive and accessible!